awsdocs/aws-elemental-mediapackage-user-guide/doc_source/time-shifted.md

      If the end time is in the future, the tags in the manifest are consistent with a live manifest\.
 Otherwise, if the end time is in the past, the tags in the manifest are consistent with a video on demand \(VOD\) manifest\.
 For information about the manifest differences, see [Live and VOD Manifest Reference](what-is-manifest.md)\.
    + If a start parameter is specified but not an end, the resulting manifest has a fixed start time that corresponds to the specified start parameter, and the end of the manifest grows as the live content progresses\.
 You can use a start time that’s up to 9 hours in the past\.
+**Note**
+For HLS output, many playback devices start playback at the current time \("now"\)\.
+To view the content from the actual start time of the playback window, viewers can seek back on the playback progress bar\.
    + If no parameters are specified, a standard manifest is generated starting "now" with no end time\.
    + If an end parameter is specified but no start, the manifest is generated in the same way as when no parameters are specified\.
 The manifest starts "now" and has no end time\.